kdz/BME_monitor_kdz/README.md

 ## Installation and Usage

-`baby_server.py` runs the main server, and `baby_device.py` is designed to run on a Raspberry-Pi, connected via Serial to the Arduino.
+`baby_server.py` runs the main server, while `baby_device.py` is designed to run on a Raspberry-Pi, connected via Serial to the Arduino.
 You can also run them as separate processes on a single machine as well following these steps:

 - Install Python 2.7
 - Install python libs for: twilio, requests, bottle, and BreakfastSerial